|

 For me, now, "gloaming" is FOREVERMORE cliche;

-While "PATHOS" tossed me for a loop with its long 'a'--
+While "PATHOS" tossed me for a loop with its long 'a',

-Was, to me, UNPREDICTABLE
+Due to the UNPREDICTABLE

 By now, it should be CRYSTAL clear